nicolas-thompson/lendinvest/README.md

 ## Goals

-- Each loan has a start date and anend date
+- Each loan has a start date and an end date
 - Each loan is split in multiple tranches
 - Each tranche has a different monthly interest percentage
 - Each tranche has a maximum amount available to invest,